CZERTAINLY/CZERTAINLY-Documentation/docs/07-protocols/02-acme/14-win-acme.md

 - Enter email(s) for notifications about problems and abuse (comma-separated): **test@example.com**

 Now the ACME server CZERTAINLY launches the authorization process with `win-acme` client.

 `win-acme` client picks the *http validation*, handled by self-hosting plugin, as the default mode during the authorization.

 - [www.example.com] Authorizing...
 - [www.example.com] Authorizing using **http-01 validation** (SelfHosting)
 - [www.example.com] Authorization result: **valid**

-If the authorization has passed successfully, the Authorization result displays as **valid**, and the `win-acme` client receives the certificate.
+If the authorization has passed successfully, the Authorization result displays **valid**, and the `win-acme` client receives the certificate.

-If there are any problems with the authorization chceck out [common issues](https://www.win-acme.com/manual/validation-problems).
+If there are any problems with the authorization check out [common issues](https://www.win-acme.com/manual/validation-problems).

 ## DNS-01